HackYourFutureBelgium/home/coaches/wednesday-review.md

 There are two parts to Wednesday Review:

-## Check-In Issues
+## Check-Ins

+Each Wednesday, students are expected to post an update on their individual progress as a comment in their `individual` issue.
+They should include their _Progress_, _Blocked_, _Next Steps_, and _Tip(s)_.

-When you have time over Wednesday (and Thursday, sometimes students post their issues late) take a look through all the `wednesday-check-in` issues for your class.
-You can find them by filtering the class issues for the labels `week-X` & `wednesday-check-in`, and the milestone `module-name`.
+When you have time over Wednesday (and Thursday, sometimes students post their updates late Wednesday or early Thursday) take a look through all the Wednesday Check-in comments for your class.
+You can find them by filtering the class issues for the labels `individual` & `week-x`, and the milestone `module-name`.

 After you've read a student's check-in:
-* label it `checked`
+* label it `checked-x` (depending on which week it is)
 * leave a friendly comment in their issue
 * and follow up with them in private on Slack if they could use the extra help.